Internal Revenue Service (IRS) Federal Income Tax Intercept back to main FAQ

 If a noncustodial parent's (NCP) joint tax return is intercepted by the IRS, the federal government allows DCSS to hold the return for up to 180 days before disbursing the money to the custodial parent (CP).
 At any time, the NCP's spouse may make a claim with the IRS for the return of their portion of the intercepted return.

 How can a dispute be made regarding the interception of an IRS tax refund?

 Under Arizona statutes, the obligated party may request an administrative review with DCSS.
 Documentation must be provided to support the arrears balance dispute along with the request within the statutory timeframe.
 Written advanced notices called Pre-Offset notices are mailed to the obligated party each October and includes the procedures and timeframes on requesting an administrative review.
 A request for an administrative review form can be obtained by contacting DCSS Customer Service at 602-252-4045; or is located on the Applications and Forms Web page.

 What can a spouse who made some of the money that was intercepted do to get his or her share that was taken?

-The spouse is entitled to get back the portion of the refund that belongs to him or her.
-The injured spouse must file an injured spouse claim with the IRS.
+The spouse is entitled to obtain the portion of the refund that belongs to him or her.
+The injured spouse must file a Spousal Waiver of Claim to Tax Intercept with the IRS.
 Please contact the IRS or tax preparer to obtain the proper forms.